 This post may contain affiliates.
 Please see my privacy policy for details.

-Last Updated on February 19, 2025 by Megan Jones
+Last Updated on May 16, 2025 by Megan Jones

-Using stale bread in this Lemon parsley garlic breadcrumbs recipe is a simple, delicious way to reduce food waste while adding a rustic crunch when sprinkled on your favourite comfort foods.
 Instead of tossing out day-old bread, you’re transforming it into golden, crispy garlic breadcrumbs that elevate the texture and flavour of this garnish.

 Next time you find yourself with some stale bread, save it!
 This is a great way of saving bread going to waste!
 To make homemade bread crumbs, just tear or chop leftover bread into pieces, pulse them briefly in a food processor, and you’re ready to go—an easy, zero-waste step that brings out the best in your ingredients.